Based on your genetics, your genetic predisposition for Muscular Strength is

 Suggested Lifestyle Changes

-Protein are important for building and repair muscle.
-Consume adequate protein to increase muscle strength ex lean meat, fish, peanut butter, tofu.
+- Protein is important for building and repairing muscle.
+Consume adequate protein to increase muscle strength.
+Examples: lean meat, fish, peanut butter, tofu.

-Creatine (chemical found in the muscle) monohydrate has been shown to increase intramuscular phophocreatine which is used to produce energy (Adenosine triphosphate (ATP)) in body's cell during exercise.
+- Creatine (a chemical found in the muscle) monohydrate has been shown to increase intramuscular phosphocreatine, which is used to produce energy (Adenosine triphosphate (ATP)) in the body's cell during exercise.
 Consume food packed with creatine such as lean meat, certain fish like tuna, salmon or consume creatine supplement to increase muscle mass and strength.

-Milk provides a mix of protein, carbohydrate and fats that needed by our body.
-Milk are found to be beneficial for muscle growth.
+- Milk provides a mix of protein, carbohydrate, and fats needed by our body.
+Milk is found to be beneficial for muscle growth.
 Studies have shown consuming milk can increase muscle mass and muscle strength.

-Consider protein supplementation on top of your exercise regimes to increase muscle mass gain.
+- Consider protein supplementation on top of your exercise regimes to increase muscle mass gain.
 Additional protein supplementation supports the anabolic muscle growth by supplying amino acid supply as well as stimulating cellular regeneration.

-Since you display high potential of muscle strength, you should focus on incorporating strength based activities to maximise your athletic potential.
-Since strength does not decline as fast as power and endurance, you should maintain a balanced workout program as to focus on also building power and endurance.
-Be careful to manage increases in strength load in order to avoid overexertion of your body over long periods of time which can lead to injury, fatigue and burnout.
+- Since you display medium potential for muscle strength, you should focus a lot on slowly increasing the strength-based activities and try to incorporate more into your strength workouts routine to build on your weakness.
+Be careful to manage increases in strength load in order to avoid overexertion of your body over long periods of time which can lead to injury, fatigue, and burnout.

-Perform strength/resistance training to strengthen the muscle weight lifting, using resistance bands during workout, heavy gardening activity such as digging and shovelling, climbing stairs, push-ups, sit-ups and squats.
+- Perform strength/resistance training to strengthen the muscle.
+Examples: weight lifting, using resistance bands during a workout, heavy gardening activity (e.g. digging and shoveling), climbing stairs, push-ups, sit-ups, and squats.